A morning of firsts as Kerala’s schools reopen

 A few, of course, struggled to hold back tears as they slowly moved away from their parents for the first time.

 It was a day of tiny firsts and some changes.
-Across rain-soaked schoolyards and brightly decorated classrooms, little lives slowly began loosening themselves from the warmth of the small worlds that had always held them close, gathering the courage to make new friends and memories as they stepped into a place brighter, wider, and entirely their own.
+Across rain-soaked schoolyards and brightly decorated classrooms, little lives slowly began loosening themselves from the warmth of the small worlds that had held them close, gathering the courage to step into something brighter, wider, and their own.